zjazz/zjazz_cuda_miner/README.md

 Cuckoo (MeritCoin) is the only algorithm supported at this moment.

-On fast hardware hashrate is about 45% faster than the official Merit miner.
 Check the [Merit guide](https://github.com/zjazz/zjazz_cuda_miner/blob/master/MERIT.md) for properly tuning the miner.

 ### Usage ###